allarde2/Macroeconomic-Factors-Stock-Maket-Performance-CMSE-202-final-project-/README.md

   <h4>FOLDER 4: LASSO Regression</h4>
   <p>
     Contains four notebooks: <code>Lasso Regression Background</code>, <code>S&P 500 Lasso</code>, <code>Dow Jones Lasso</code>, <code>NASDAQ Lasso</code>, and <code>merged_data.csv</code>.
-Begin with the background notebook, which provides a markdown explanation of LASSO and how it builds on multiple linear regression using regularization.
+Begin with the background notebook, which provides a markdown explanation of LASSO regression and how it builds on multiple linear regression using regularization.
 In each index notebook, code and markdown are used to train models, interpret coefficients, and assess accuracy.
 Each notebook includes four key plots: Actual vs. Predicted, Coefficient Path, and RMSE comparison at different lambda levels.
   </p>

   <h4>FOLDER 5: Time-Series</h4>